miguel-jardinez/nextjs-fullstack-template/DOCKER.md

 # Docker Configuration Guide

-This document explains the Docker setup for the Next.js template, including development and production configurations.
+This document explains the Docker setup for the Next.js template, including development and production configurations with support for internationalization, email services, and modular architecture.

 ## 🐳 Overview

 The project uses a multi-stage Dockerfile optimized for both development and production environments, along with Docker Compose for local development.
+The setup includes support for internationalization, email services, and the modular folder structure.

 ## 📁 Docker Files